-Raquel is recently featured in the Huffington Post article: Raquel Almazan On Art, Struggle and Transformative Action
+Raquel is featured in the Huffington Post article: Raquel Almazan On Art, Struggle and Transformative Action

 Read the article: HERE